10 best job interview tips

 Prepare your own questions

-Make sure you don't ask anything that's already been covered, though, or it'll seem like you're not listening.
+Just make sure you don't ask anything that's already been covered in the interview, or it'll seem like you weren't listening.

 Planning everything in advance will put your mind at ease and ensure nothing goes wrong on the day.

-We'd recommend also carefully planning your journey to the interview and even testing out the route if you have time.
-It's always better to turn up early than it is to be late, so make sure to leave some extra time.
+We'd recommend also carefully planning out your journey to the interview and even testing out the route if you have time.
+It's always better to turn up early (at least five minutes early!) than it is to be late, so make sure to leave some extra time.

 Try to calm your nerves on the day by not obsessing about what's ahead too much.
-After all that great prep you've been doing over the last few days, there's not much more you'll achieve by thinking about it incessantly – that will only make you more nervous.
+After all that great prep you've been doing over the last few days, there's not much more you'll achieve by thinking about it incessantly – it'll only make you more nervous.

 Always remember that it's normal for you to get a bit nervous and most employers will expect you to be!

 What to do if you feel nervous in a job interview